sawhanbeng/sawhanbeng/README.md

 ## About Me :wave:
 I'm John.
-A self-taught python coder who believes in automating repeatable processes and manage data by leveraging on python and others.
+A self-taught python coder who believes in automating repeatable processes and manage data by leveraging on python and others. <br>
 ▶️ I’m currently learning Cybersecurity ◀️

 ## Connect with me 🤝